-ECTRIMS offers a postdoctoral research fellowship exchange programme for young neuroscientists to facilitate their conduct of and training in basic, clinical or applied research related to multiple sclerosis (MS).
-The goal of the programme is to maximize exchange of information and to help grow the pool of well-trained research scientists focused on problems in MS. Initially, it is anticipated that several fellowships will be awarded each year.
+ECTRIMS Postdoctoral Research Fellowship Exchange Program is open to international students from all over the world who are interested to undertake postdoctoral research in Neuroscience and Multiple Sclerosis.
+The objective of the program is to maximize the exchange of information and to help build a pool of well-trained research scientists focused on MS issues.
+Initially, it is expected that several fellowships will be awarded each year.

-- The ECTRIMS Research Fellowship is a research-focused experience.
-Prospective fellows must identify and present a cogent basic, clinical or applied research project to be undertaken during the fellowship period, in collaboration with the fellowship mentor at the host institution.
+- The ECTRIMS Research Fellowship is a research-oriented experience.
+Prospective fellows must identify and present a cogent basic, clinical or applied research project to be undertaken during the fellowship period, in cooperation with the fellowship mentor at the host institution.

-- Applicants pursuing a research fellowship experience in any MS-related research topic (basic, applied or clinical, in any relevant specialty area) will be considered.
+- Applicants pursuing a study fellowship experience in any MS-related research subject (basic, applied or clinical, in any appropriate specialty region) will be considered.